 For more information about the UMHS Department of Pharmacy Services, see our annual report at: https://www.medicine.umich.edu/dept/pharmacy/pharmacy-annual-report

-Minimum one year experience in a pharmacy or medical office setting with background in insurance benefits, billing and verification, and patient financial counseling.
+Minimum one year experience in a pharmacy or medical office setting with background in insurance benefits, billing and verification, or patient financial counseling.

 Excellent written and verbal communication skills.

-Ability to handle fast-paced, time-sensitive information while maintaining strict patient confidentiality
+- Ability to handle time-sensitive information while maintaining strict patient confidentiality

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.